Felooo8/Shannon_Game/README.md

 The game requires assets folder to display window.

 # Playing the game
-- AI difficulty level and board size can be changed in the starting window by clicking on the aprropirate button. (default easy and 5)
+- AI difficulty level and board size can be changed in the starting window by clicking on the appropriate button. (default easy and 5)
-- Player's name can be changes by clikcing on the input field and simply wrtiting a name with keyboard.
+- Player's name can be changed by clicking on the input field and simply writing a name with keyboard.
-- Player makes their move simply by clicking on the empty field they want to put their pawn on.
+- The player makes their move simply by clicking on the empty field they want to put their pawn on.
-- After a finished game player can either play rematch or start a new game using diifferent settings.
+- After a finished game player can either play a rematch or start a new game using different settings.